Anomaly cancellation by generalised cohomology: Alternative anomaly cancellation

 with the Bianchi identities being

 where

 With these conditions we have

-where $\tilde{N}_{j}$ is the constant part of $\tilde{Y}_{j}$, and $\tilde{Y}_{j}^{(0)}$ is the secondary characteristic.
+where $\tilde{Y}_{j}^{(0)}$ is the secondary characteristic.
 We need to observe that the field strengths $H$ are physical observables and therefore must be gauge invariant.
 Therefore, to any gauge variations, the variations of $C$ must have a compensating nature

 where $\tilde{Y}_{j}^{(1)}$ is the Wess-Zumino descent of $\tilde{Y}_{j}$.
 The variation of the Ansatz under gauge transformations is

 This would cancel the anomaly if $\frac{\mu^{2}}{2}=\pi$ when $N(M_{1})\cap N(M_{2})=\emptyset$.
 However, on the I-brane there are still anomalies due to the fact that we used only a local form for $\tau_{M}$.